Alraune (1952 film): Development

 In an Interview given back in February 1989 he stated how his involvement begin with "Carlton was Stapenhorst, and then there was an Austrian producer who made his money primarily from petrol stations and was a very stubborn, mindless, peasant person.
-He had a contract with Knef and, according to his idea, Knef should be the Mandrake after the sinner (1951) and Erich von Stroheim the genius-crazy scientist."
+He had a contract with Knef and, according to his idea, Knef should be The Mandrake after The Sinner (1951) and Erich von Stroheim the genius-crazy scientist."

-Even from its earliest stage, Alraune was stirring controversy Just the announcement "Erich von Stroheim and Hildegard Knef in Alraune" led to a scandal.
+Even from its earliest stage, Alraune was stirring controversy.
+Just the announcement "Erich von Stroheim and Hildegard Knef in Alraune" led to a scandal.
 The church pulpits were spoken against the film, against the topic of artificial insemination; at that time the church had a great influence on cultural politics.
 Stapenhorst was happy about the advertisement, but he also feared the power of the church.
 Our task now was to dramatize the magically demonic element in the sex and horror material in a Catholic affirmative....It was really an ordeal, I think we wrote 16 versions of the script and changed it until the shoot.
 Now Stapenhorst, who was an old professional, had once had a blackout and Stroheim had the right to write his own dialogues.
 And Stroheim, who used to be a great director, now saw himself as a writer and came every morning with four pages of new text and from the well-behaved version that we had struggled to find, again and again made Stroheim a sharp horror film.
 But the audience didn't want horror, the war was still deep in everyone's bones.
 And the church didn't want sex..."

 Casting

-At the time the cast was considered to be 'All-star", even more so as Eric von Strohiem was respectfully known as "one of the great silent film director", who had all but retired from acting by the time Alraune was to begin filming.
+At the time the cast was considered to be 'All-star", even more so as Eric von Stroheim was respectfully known as "one of the great silent film director", who had all but retired from acting by the time Alraune was to begin filming.
 Hildegard Knef had also achieved fame in both her native country Germany and international fame.
 Robert Craig would later write in his book, It Came from 1957: A Critical Guide to the Year's Science Fiction, Fantasy and Horror Films, that "Knef's sultry, smoking sexuality was perfect for her role...it gives the film much of its palpable tension".

 Mise-en-scene

 Alraune is rooted from an actual plant Mandrake, which is German for mandragora.
 While the book stays relatively faithful to the book, unlike the 1928 film, there is a shot in the film which depicts Alraune's wide eyed face fades out of focus into the grotesque version of a mandrake.
 The plant is deeply-rooted in German literature and folklore.
 The plant is believed to bring good fortune and solidarity while also bring death and destroying all who curate it.
 The film seems to suggest that when humanity forgets its place in the natural order, it is destined to be eradicated.
-Set Decoration was done by Robert Health with the costume design by Herbrert Ploberger.
+Set Decoration was done by Robert Health with the costume design by Herbert Ploberger.